 Your company’s cybersecurity manager and Chief Compliance Officer

 Your secure email gateway vendor (so they can use the email to possibly tighten their rules)

 The fraud team at your brokerage or custodian

 You might be tempted to reply to the scammer, or to “string them along.”
-While it may be fun (as this video shows), don’t do this.
+While it may be fun, don’t do this.
 You run the risk of making them angry, and they might start targeting your firm.

 Some (but not all) cybersecurity insurance policies offer coverage if an attack leads to money theft.
 Check with your insurance broker to see if you’re covered.
 Pro Tip: Have this conversation before you’re attacked!

 Even if you were quick enough to catch it, you may have a very real problem on your hands.
 A client (or vendor or senior leadership) has had their account compromised.
 Make sure to give these people strong direction on steps they can take to avoid this problem in the future, like: